PGB-LIV/tameNMR/README.md

     * numpy
     * nmrglue
     * pandas

+There is a docker container that allows running a self-contained version without installing a local instance of Galaxy on the machine.
+To install a locan Galaxy with tameNMR or a docker instance read the instructions below.

 ## How to run a local instance of Galaxy with tameNMR using Docker (easy)
 ### (tested on Windows 10, Mac OS and Ubuntu 18.04)